UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I calculate my water bill from the meter reading?

-To estimate your bill, you first need to determine your usage for the period.
+To estimate your upcoming bill, you first need to determine your usage for the period.
 Subtract last month’s meter reading from your current reading to get the total amount of water used.
 Once you have that number, multiply it by the rate your local utility provider charges per unit (often per CCF or per 1,000 gallons) to get your estimated cost.
-For more tips on managing your water costs, check out our water utility guide.
+For more tips on managing your water costs, check out our guide on understanding your water bill.

 About the Author